Rebilly/rebilly-spinup/README.md

 #Rebilly Spinup

-Monorepository encompasing all packages relevant to the Spinup Framework.
+Monorepository encompassing all packages relevant to the Spinup Framework.

 ## Running